 Summer Reading Challenge

-The challenge is for all children aged 4 to 12 years with the aim being to borrow and read six books between 24 June to 23 September 2017.
+The challenge is for all children aged 4 to 12 years to borrow and read six books between 23 June to 22 September 2018.

 Entry to National Trust Croome is free to all families who are library members and whose children sign up to the Summer Reading Challenge on the day.

-Three events are being being held Saturday 24 June, Wednesday 26 July and Wednesday 23 August 2017.
+Three events are being held at Croome on Saturday 23 June, Wednesday 25 July and Wednesday 22 August 2018.

 Why not join us this year by either signing up at the launch event at Croome on Saturday 23 June from 10am to 4pm or by contacting your local library for further information.